samirettali/kali/README.md

 To download and build the virtual machine you just have to run the command `vagrant up` inside this repository.
 After the automated setup process you just run `vagrant ssh` to connect to the virtual machine.

-If the provisioning fails because of Kali automatic upgrade process, just wait a bit and run `vagrant provision` to restart it.

 ---